ArshiyaPathan/Drone-Dancing-Simulator/README.md

 #### 2. Getting user inputs and forwarding to drones

-When user enters a new coordinate in the server window, the server will forward new coordinates to all drones.
-You need to support for two drones in this assignment.
+When user enters a new coordinate in the server window, the server forward new coordinates to all drones.
+Any number of drones can be supported.
 Then, each client window will be prompted with new coordinate.

 ### Client

-Each drone will act as a client which will be listening new coordinates from the server.
-The server to client communication is one-way (GRPC) streaming and the client will never send any messages back to the server.
+Each drone acts as a client which is listening new coordinates from the server.
+The server to client communication is one-way (GRPC) streaming and the client never sends any messages back to the server.